Evolution from Flax Linen to NNX#

 model = MLP(64, num_layers=5, rngs=nnx.Rngs(0))

-There are a few other details to explain in this example:
+There are a few other details to explain in the Flax NNX example above:

-• Here we split the RNG keys because jax.vmap and jax.lax.scan requires a list of RNG keys if each of its internal operations needs its own key.
-So for the 5 layers inside MLP, we split and provide 5 different RNG keys from its arguments before going down to the JAX transform.
+• Here, you split the PRNG keys because jax.vmap and jax.lax.scan require a list of PRNG keys if each of its internal operations needs its own key.
+So for the 5 layers inside the MLP, you split and provide 5 different PRNG keys from its arguments before going down to the JAX transform.

-• Note that actually create_block() knows it needs to create 5 layers precisely because it sees 5 RNG keys, because in_axes=(0,) means vmap will look into the first argument’s first dimension to know the size it will map over.
+• Note that actually create_block() knows it needs to create 5 layers precisely because it sees 5 PRNG keys, because in_axes=(0,) indicates that vmap will look into the first argument’s first dimension to know the size it will map over.

-• Same goes for forward(), which looks at the variables inside the first argument (aka. model) to find out how many times it needs to scan. nnx.split_rngs here actually splits the RNG state inside the model.
-(If Block doesn’t have dropout, you don’t need the nnx.split_rngs line because it would not consume any RNG key anyway.)
+• Same goes for forward(), which looks at the variables inside the first argument (aka. model) to find out how many times it needs to scan. nnx.split_rngs here actually splits the PRNG state inside the model.
+(If the Block Module doesn’t have dropout, you don’t need the nnx.split_rngs line as it would not consume any PRNG key anyway.)

-• Why the `Block` in NNX doesn’t need to take and return that extra dummy value?
-This is a requirement from jax.lax.scan.
-NNX simplifies this so that now you can choose to ignore the second input/output if you set out_axes=nnx.Carry instead of the default (nnx.Carry, 0).
+• Why the Block Module in Flax NNX doesn’t need to take and return that extra dummy value: This is a requirement from jax.lax.scan (API doc.
+Flax NNX simplifies this, so that you can now choose to ignore the second output if you set out_axes=nnx.Carry instead of the default (nnx.Carry, 0).

-• This is one of the rare cases in which NNX transforms diverge from JAX transforms API.
+• This is one of the rare cases where Flax NNX transforms diverge from the JAX transforms APIs.

-This is more lines of code, but it expresses what happened at each time more precisely.
-Since NNX lifted transforms become way closer to JAX APIs, it’s recommended to have a good understanding of the underlying JAX transform before using their NNX versions.
+There are more lines of code in the Flax NNX example above, but they express what happens at each time more precisely.
+Since Flax NNX transforms become way closer to the JAX transform APIs, it is recommended to have a good understanding of the underlying JAX transforms before using their Flax NNX equivalents

-Now take a look at the variable tree on both sides:
+Now inspect the variable pytree on both sides:

 # variables = model.init(key, x=jnp.ones((1, 64)), training=True)